spellerberg/quire-rife/content/chapter2.md

 On March 19, 1840, Texas soldiers killed, at the Council House Fight, a number of Comanche chiefs who had come to San Antonio to negotiate the return of captives.[^28] This was the third attempt to sign a treaty with the Comanche.[^29] The hope of peaceful relations between the Texans and the Comanche Indians that had been promoted by Sam Houston[^30] was extinguished and not revived until 1853.[^31]

-Most encounters between Anglos, Mexicans and the Comanche Indians were the result of horse-stealing raids.[^32] By 1840, stealing livestock from Mexico and Texas during the winter months was a tradition of the Southern Comanche.[^33] After each raid, the settlers pursued the Indians and attempted to recover their horses and kidnapped women and children.
-However, Indians raiders mounted on horses usually escaped the pursuing settlers.[^34]
+Most encounters between Anglos, Mexicans and the Comanche Indians were the result of horse-stealing raids.[^32] By 1840, stealing livestock from Mexico and Texas during the winter months was a tradition of the Southern Comanche.[^33] After each raid, the settlers pursued the Indians and attempted to recover kidnapped women, children and horses.
+However, Indian raiders mounted on horses usually escaped the pursuing settlers.[^34]

 Even when the settlers managed to catch an Indian raiding party the outcome was uncertain.
 Settlers armed with single-shot, muzzle loading long rifles had to dismount to fire and reload.
 The Indians carried short bows that were accurate at short and medium range.
 For close fighting, the Comanche carried lances that were sometimes tied to the wrist by a cord.
 The shields that they carried on their left arm were made of several layers of buffalo hide[^35] and could deflect musket balls.[^36] Until the Anglos obtained repeating firearms, the two sides were about evenly matched in fire power in close quarter fights.[^37]